salarkarimibag-cmd/product-category-filter/README.md

 * 🔍 Filter products by category
 * ⚡ Optimize filtering with `useMemo`
 * 🎨 Responsive UI built with Tailwind CSS v4
-* 📭 Show a message when no products are found
+* 📭 Display a friendly message when no products are found
+* 🚀 Fast development with Vite

 ---

-## 🛠️ Technologies Used
+## 🛠️ Built With

 * React
 * JavaScript (ES6+)